renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-Warning: increasing the `branchConcurrentLimit` increases the time it takes for Renovate to complete rebasing a PR branch when it's behind the target branch.
+Warning: Leaving PRs/branches as unlimited or as a high number increases the time it takes for Renovate to process a repository.
 If you find that Renovate is too slow when rebasing out-of-date branches, decrease the `branchConcurrentLimit`.

 If you have too many concurrent branches which rebase themselves each run, Renovate can take a lot of time to rebase.